jasonbayton/11ty/_src/android/android-enterprise-faq/key-attestation-root-certificate-change.md

 **Timeline:**
 - **February 2026**: New root certificate introduced alongside the existing root
-- **April 2026**: RKP-enabled devices (Remote Key Provisioning) exclusively use the new root certificate
+- **April 10, 2026**: RKP-enabled devices (Remote Key Provisioning) exclusively use the new root certificate.
+From this date, all attestation chains from RKP-enabled devices are rooted in the new ECDSA P-384 key

 **Who is affected?**